-The target populations required for work by the Coalition were identified.
-Certainly, one of the main population groups was youth or individuals under 21 years old.
-It was essential that representatives were included in planning so the Coalition could ensure their message was culturally competent.
+Based on the data review and the fact that many Coalition member organizations had county-wide constituencies, the Coalition decided the HVE and Source Investigation campaign would adopt a county-wide focus.
+The target populations for the underage drinking effort were identified.
+Certainly, one of the main population groups was individuals under 20 years old or younger.
+Coalition members, such as law enforcement officers and college and university personnel, identified specific areas of Greenville County to focus enforcement and education strategies.
+It was essential that Coalition representatives were included in planning, so the Coalition could ensure their message was culturally competent.
 One, Greenville County has a thriving business climate with hundreds of on premise and off-premise retail alcohol outlets.
 The Coalition knew that potential retail alcohol providers should be included.
 Likewise, social providers, such as family, friends, and strangers, needed to understand the consequences for their actions.
 In general, even adults that would never provide alcohol to anyone over 21 years old might have sway over other adults that do provide alcohol to youth.